 By then, something had happened with the Travelers.
 Those seismic readings we were getting from Libya were there for a reason - probably controlled detonations.
 We thought they were building some kind of underground outpost, and as far as I know, they still are.
 We sent UAVs and even some guys on the ground, and they couldn't find a way in, but that didn't necessarily surprise us.
-As far as we knew, they were so far beyond us that anything we did was likely to just antagonize them, and there's only one thing you do to a mosquito on your arm.
+They were so far beyond us that anything we did was likely to just antagonize them, and there's only one thing you do to a mosquito on your arm.
 I heard people are getting paranoid, though, and are starting to consider more hostile options.
 I hope, for our future, that they don't.

 They made some minor improvements to our railguns, this time, and some not-so-minor improvements to their scopes.
 Since we could selectively power our shots between ‘subsonic stealth' and ‘blow through sixteen city blocks and kill somebody's cat,' we now had the ability to track movement through walls, provided they weren't too thick.
 Unfortunately, our shitty cloaking fields still made us look like discount predators, and our armor was truly uncomfortable.
 R&D was busy trying to counterfeit the self-replicating nanomachine tech from the Traveler, but stopped when they realized that their prototype nanomachines were about to turn the planet into nanomachines.